Trail Conditions Update – July 27, 2020

 - Trail 7 near Jasper is closed to hikers south of the junction with Trail 7e and north of the junction with Trail 7a due to grizzly and black bears frequenting the area.
-Detour by taking Trail 7e to Mildred Lake from where you can take several different trails to reach Old Fort Point trailhead.
+Detour by taking Trail 4g to Edith Lake from where there are a few options to reach Old Fort Point trailhead or Jasper townsite.
 Equestrians can still use Trail 7 but are not to dismount.

 - The public cabin at Kakwa Lake is closed this summer.

 Wildflowers are blooming.
 Trail conditions are improving quickly but expect wet and muddy sections and snow patches at higher elevations.
 GDTA Trail crews are out maintaining the GDT in July so make your presence known when hiking through a work area and say thanks for all their hard work!